 Please note where the emergency exits are located in your building.
 We will point them out to you.
 If there is an emergency, please exit the building in an orderly fashion using the stairs.
 Never use the elevator if there is an emergency or the fire alarm sounds, use the stairs to exit directly into the street.

 Do not leave your personal belongings unattended during breaks or at any time as they can get stolen.

-The Midtown school is in a high rise office building with many offices and a lot of public traffic.
-If you ever feel uncomfortable about getting into the elevator with someone, do not go in and wait for the next elevator.
 Remember that smoking is not allowed inside any building in New York City nor is it allowed in outdoor public spaces.

 Outside of the schools: New York is relatively safe, but it's still a big city and you should always be on guard.
 Late at night, consider taking a taxi home or taking a taxi from the subway station nearest to your home.
-All registered public transportation vehicles in New York City (yellow taxi, green taxi, UBER, etc) have a "T" in the license plate.
+All registered public transportation vehicles in New York City (yellow taxi, green taxi, UBER, etc.) have a "T" in the license plate.